TheInfamousGrim/Markdown_Test/markdown_cheatsheet.md

     First ordered list item···You can have properly indented paragraphs within list items.
 Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown.)

-···To have a line break without a paragraph, you will need to use two trailin spaces.·· ···Note that this line is seperate, but within the same paragraph.·· ···(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)
+···To have a line break without a paragraph, you will need to use a `<br />` tag.<br />
+···Note that this line is seperate, but within the same paragraph.<br />
+···(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

 * Unordered lists can use asterisks
-- Or minuses
+- Or Minuses
 + Or Pluses

 ## Links